All Episodes

 To which I say, how much was he going to enjoy it anyway?

-I always thought he's building it so that he'll put his name on it.
+I always thought he's building it so that they'll put his name on it.

-it'll be the trump ballroom and then every president from there on i guess those presidents could rename it if they wanted to, but it would be tacky if they did, especially if Trump pays for it.
+And then every president from there on, I guess those presidents could rename it if they wanted to, but it would be tacky if they did, especially if Trump pays for it.

 So they've got this crazy imaginary problem that they're fighting.